No. 17 Full Adjustment Block Plane

 The depth adjustment screw knob has a straight pattern knurling.

-The iron is redesigned with three oval holes
+The iron is redesigned with three oval holes.

 No trademark is present on the iron.